decred/dcrd/dcrec/secp256k1/schnorr/README.md

-This is an important distinction because, while the first approach of revealing `e` does have the theoretical potential for smaller signatures, since it is the result of a hash function as opposed to encoding `R`, it also has a couple of important disadvantages that second approach does not:
+This is an important distinction because, while the first approach of revealing `e` does have the theoretical potential for smaller signatures, since it is the result of a hash function as opposed to encoding `R`, it also has a couple of important disadvantages that the second approach does not:

 * It makes the implementation of secure joint multi-party and threshold signatures more difficult